youyanggu/covid19_projections/about.md

 * Incorporate US states data and add projections for every state

 2020-03-31
-* Add first projections for NY and CA
+* Add first projections for New York and California

 2020-03-30
 * Begin project